-The Expected Loss (EL) metric was calculated with (i) the balances placed with third party banks at the end of 2022, and (ii) market data observed during October 2022, when the Probabilities of Default (PD) of the financial sector were stressed due to developments on Credit Suisse.
+The Expected Loss (EL) metric was calculated with (i) the average balances placed with third party banks during 2023, and (ii) market data observed in December 2023.

-As seen in the chart below, EL was \$816 using stressed market data.
-As EL increases in a linear proportion to the Probability of Default, we know that EL would grow to \$1,556 if PD increased by 0.1%, for example.
+As seen in the chart below, EL was \$280 using stressed market data.
+As EL increases in a linear proportion to the Probability of Default, we know that EL would grow to \$1,118 if PDs increased by 0.1%, for example.